The response of the IRGA is calibrated by comparison to ambient CO

 computers.

-The detailed calibration procedure for HO and CO are as
+The detailed calibration procedure for HO and CO

 follows.
 First, saturated water vapor pressure is calculated inside the measuring